BrentBaccala/collaborate/README.md

    `vncserver -geometry 1024x768 :1`

-   The first time it will prompt you to set a password.
-A view-only password is not really recommended, since we almost always want to interact with our desktops from Big Blue Button.
+   The first time it will prompt you to set a password (do so).
+It will also ask if you want to set a view-only password, which is not really recommended, since we almost always want to interact with our desktops from Big Blue Button.

 1. Start websockify to relay WebSock connections to the VNC server, something like this:

-   `websockify -D --ssl-only --cert $HOME/ssl/fullchain1.pem --key $HOME/ssl/privkey1.pem 6101 localhost:5901`
+   `python3 -m vnc_collaborate websockify -D --ssl-only --cert $HOME/ssl/fullchain1.pem --key $HOME/ssl/privkey1.pem 6101 localhost:5901`

    Notice that special arrangements have been made (I copied the SSL keys and certs from `/etc/letsencrypt/archive` into my home directory) to enable encrypted connections.

+   Also note that we're using a special websockify built-in to the `vnc_collaborate` module.
+   This custom websockify will relay VNC connections to different VNC servers based on a UNIX user name that can be (optionally) provided in the URL (see below).

+   I often run this command in a `screen` session without the `-D` option if I want to monitor its operation.

-1. From a Big Blue Button session, "share remote desktop" and use the URL "wss://HOST:PORT/?password=PASSWORD"
+1. From a Big Blue Button session, "share remote desktop" and use the URL `wss://HOST:PORT/?password=PASSWORD`

    If you're following the example, PORT is 6101.